RepurposeGANs/RepurposeGANs/README.md

-# gan_distill-website
+# RepurposeGANs
-Website for GANs Distillation for One-shot Semantic Part Segmentation
+Website for Repurposing GANs for One-shot Semantic Part Segmentation